coryodaniel/ingestor/README.md

 ## TODO

 0. Rails generator for ingestors
+1. bin
-1. Mongoid Support
+2. Mongoid Support
-2. JSON, CSV parsing
+3. JSON, CSV parsing
-3. Disable validations option
+4. Disable validations option
-4. lambdas as values in hash for column_map
+5. lambdas as values in hash for column_map
 5. consider blocks that receive values receiving a set of mapped and unmapped values...